Royal Scottish Academy: History

+One of the key aims of the RSA was to found a national art gallery for Scotland, and this was realised in 1859, when a new gallery building was built by Playfair, the National Gallery of Scotland, adjacent to the RI building.
+The building housed RI's collection of Old Master paintings along with the RSA collection.
+The RSA continued to share space in the National Gallery building until 1911.

+At the turn of the 19th and 20th centuries, the arts organisations relocated; the Society of Antiquaries moved its museum to new premises on Queen Street (the building that now houses the Scottish National Portrait Gallery), while the Royal Society moved to 22-24 George Street, and in 1907, the Royal Institution moved to the new Edinburgh College of Art..
+In 1911, the RSA was granted permanent tenancy of the old RI building and the right to hold its annual exhibition there.
+The building became known as the Royal Scottish Academy, a name it retains to this day.

+Activities

 In addition to a continuous programme of exhibitions, the RSA also administers scholarships, awards, and residencies for artists who live and work in Scotland.
 The RSA's historic collection of important artworks and an extensive archive of related material chronicling art and architecture in Scotland over the last 180 years are housed in the National Museums Collection Centre at Granton, and are available to researchers by appointment.
 Displays of the historic collections are mounted whenever possible.

+The most famous award the Royal Scottish Academy administers is the Guthrie Award which goes out to Scottish-based artists annually, since 1920, but there are many others like the Keith Award, the Latimer Award and the architecture awards, as well as external awards which it presents.

+Building

-Its home since 1911 has been the Royal Scottish Academy Building on The Mound, Princes Street, Edinburgh, adjacent to the National Gallery of Scotland building.
-The building is managed by the National Galleries of Scotland but the 1910 Order grants the RSA permanent administration offices in the building.
+The RSA's home since 1911 has been the Royal Scottish Academy Building at the junction of The Mound and Princes Street in Edinburgh, adjacent to the National Gallery of Scotland building.
+The RSA building is managed by National Galleries Scotland but the 1910 Order grants the RSA permanent administration offices in the building.
 Exhibition space is shared throughout the year with the Scottish National Gallery and other organisations (Exhibiting Societies of Scottish Artists).
 The building, originally designed by William Henry Playfair, was recently refurbished as part of the Playfair Project and is now part of the Scottish National Gallery complex.